 Interest rates are falling and you must ensure that you get maximum from your fixed deposits or Fds.
 If you are risk averse investor, you would look at various options to make more money from other investments like shares.
 However, if you have to stick to FDs, here are some strategies whereby you can get higher returns.

 You do not get extra interest by opening an account online.
 What you do get is an option to open at a bank which offers a higher interest rate.

-For example, if you open an account in RBL Bank you get an interest rate of 8.50 per cent on 24-month deposit, while in SBI it fetches you an interest rate of just 7.5 per cent.
+For example, if you open an account in KTDFC you get an interest rate of 8.25 per cent on 12 and 24-month deposit, while in SBI it could fetch you an interest rate of at best 6.75.

 Look for company deposits

 Look for company deposits that are AAA rated, as these deposits offer higher interest rates than bank deposits.

 While SBI offers you a maximum interest of 6.75 per cent, a fixed deposit at Bajaj Finserv can offer you an interest rate of as much as 7.85 per cent, while in the case of the government of Kerala backed KTDFC, it could go as high as 8.25 per cent.